The Role of Building Codes in Natural Disaster Resilience | Property & Casualty

 Tornadoes & Winter Storms

 Each year, hundreds of tornadoes terrorize the Great Plains states, commonly referred to as Tornado Alley.
 Recent research indicates that the frequency and intensity of tornadoes are escalating in areas beyond Tornado Alley.
 Since 2000, states such as Alabama and Kentucky have reported a twofold increase in tornadoes annually.
 The predictability of tornado season (March-May) has significantly declined as these destructive events are occurring both earlier and later than normal.
-Additionally, losses from secondary perils (e.g., hail, snow) have seen a substantial surge over the last 50 years.
+Additionally, losses from secondary perils (e.g., hail, snow) have substantially increased over the last 50 years.

 How Building Codes Can Safeguard Your Property

-• According to FEMA, the implementation of modern building codes can prevent annual flooding ($484 million), earthquakes ($60 million) and hurricane-related wind ($1.1 billion) damages for structures built after 2000.
-It’s estimated that for each dollar invested in building code construction can lead to $11 in disaster repair and recovery expense savings.
+According to FEMA, the implementation of modern building codes can prevent annual flooding ($484 million), earthquakes ($60 million) and hurricane-related wind ($1.1 billion) damages for structures built after 2000.
+It’s estimated that each dollar invested in building code construction can lead to $11 in disaster repair and recovery expense savings.
+The agency estimated current building codes will save an estimated $132 billion in property-related losses by 2040.

 We’re Here to Help Protect Your Property